smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes
+**V2.08**
+* Added Danish language for the Weather Blueprint
+* Fixed a "bug" that showed a warning message in the log files when a sensor was still running.

 **V2.07**
 * Added compatibility for Awtrix 3
 * Added an interval option for the sensor app to prevent flooding of your MQTT broker